abrookins/andrewbrookins.com/_posts/2019-04-08-clipboard-sync-with-unix-tools.md

 2. Doodle

 Ever since reading the book _Designing Data-Intensive Applications_ by Martin Kleppmann, I've been looking for a reason to use log-structured storage.

+## The Woes of pbcopy

+If you are connecting from an iPad to a Mac, you might think that the "Universal Clipboard" feature of iOS and macOS will save you, but it won't.
+The macOS tool most similar to `xsel` is `pbcopy`, which allows you to pipe command line output into the macOS clipboard.
+However, `pbcopy` doesn't sync with other devices over Universal Clipboard, so if you copy a line in Vim or tmux (the tools I use) on a remote Mac, that text won't be in the clipboard of your iPad running SSH.

+Can we do better?
+Yes -- sort of...?

+## The Simplest Solution that Could Possibly Work

+Before we write any code, what's the simplest solution to this problem that could possibly work?
+The best I've found is a combination SSH, `pbcopy`, and `pbpaste`.
+This solution only applies in the following situation:

+- You are using iOS or macOS as the client
+- You are using macOS as the server

+This is pretty simple, it's Mac-only, and it requires you to manually sync the clipboard.

+On the server, you